nicolaei/master/essay.md

 ---
-title: "Using ResFi for distributed discovery of a local network"
+title: "Using ResFi for distributed discovery of a local wireless network"
 subtitle: "A part of a larger project for better channel assignment in WiFi"
 date: 2019-07-01
 author: Nicolas Harlem Eide